-In this paper, we analyze the practical trade-offs between three essential properties of CNNs: (1) test-set accuracy; (2) out-of-distribution (OOD) accuracy \cite{alcorn2019strike,nguyen2015deep}; and (3) explainability of their AMs \cite{bansal2020sam}.
-That is, we perform the \emph{first} large-scale, empirical, multi-dimensional evaluation of 9 state-of-the-art AM methods, each on 12 different models for 5 different CNN architectures.
-That is, using 4 common evaluation metrics, we assess each AM method on 5 vanilla classifiers and 5 adversarially robust models, \ie of the same architectures but trained via adversarial training \cite{xie2020adversarial,madry2017towards}---a leading training framework that substantially improves model accuracy on OOD data.
-Comparing vanilla and robust models is important because robust models tend to generalize better on some OOD benchmarks \cite{chen2020shape,zhang2019interpreting,xie2020adversarial,yin2019fourier} but at the cost of worse test-set accuracy \cite{madry2017towards,zhang2019theoretically}.
-Interestingly, robust models admit much smoother (\ie, more interpretable) gradient images \cite{bansal2020sam,zhang2019interpreting,etmann2019connection}, which questions whether robust models are more \emph{explainable}\footnote{``explainable'' here means scoring high on the four AM evaluation metrics in Sec.~\ref{sec:metrics}.} than their vanilla counterparts when using state-of-the-art AM methods.
+In this paper, we analyze the practical trade-offs among three essential properties of CNNs: (1) test-set accuracy; (2) out-of-distribution (OOD) accuracy \citep{alcorn2019strike,nguyen2015deep}; and (3) explainability via AMs a.k.a. feature attribution maps \citep{bansal2020sam}.
+We perform the \emph{first} large-scale, empirical, multi-dimensional evaluation of nine state-of-the-art AM methods, each on 12 different models for five different CNN architectures.
+Using four common evaluation metrics, we assess each AM method on five vanilla classifiers and five adversarially robust models, i.e.\ of the same architectures but trained with an adversarial training method \citep{xie2020adversarial,madry2017towards}---a leading training framework that substantially improves model accuracy on OOD data.
+Comparing vanilla and robust models is important because robust models tend to generalize better on some OOD benchmarks \citep{chen2020shape,zhang2019interpreting,xie2020adversarial,yin2019fourier} but at the cost of worse test-set accuracy \citep{madry2017towards,zhang2019theoretically}.
+Robust models admit much smoother (i.e.\ more interpretable) gradient images \citep{bansal2020sam,zhang2019interpreting,etmann2019connection}, which questions whether robust models are more \emph{explainable}\footnote{``Explainable'' here means scoring high on the four AM evaluation metrics in Sec.~\ref{sec:metrics}.} than their vanilla counterparts when using state-of-the-art AM methods.
 Our key findings are: \begin{enumerate} \itemsep{.01em} \item Robust models are more explainable than vanilla ones under gradient-based AMs but not CAM-based or perturbation-based AMs (Sec. \ref{sec:robust_outperform_vanilla}).